ttheghost/0xghost/src/content/blog/std-move-deep-dive.md

 In C++11, std::move was a runtime-only operation.
 C++14 changed this by marking std::move as constexpr.

-This might seem like a small detail, after all, std::move is just a cast—but it was the first step toward enabling complex move-heavy logic (like sorting or swapping) to happen entirely at compile time.
+This might seem like a small detail, after all, std::move is just a cast, but it was the first step toward enabling complex move-heavy logic (like sorting or swapping) to happen entirely at compile time.

 ### C++17: Mandatory Copy Elision